Ragesh-A/Ragesh-A/README.md

-Passionate and resourceful MER (N) 2 stack developer with a solid foundation in web development.
+Passionate and resourceful MERN stack developer with a solid foundation in web development.
 Based in Kerala.
 My journey into the world of programming began as a personal fascination, and over the 1960+ hours, it has evolved into a deep-rooted expertise.

 ###